Discordi0/Practice/HBT/Skills Assessment/Attacking Common Applications - Skills Assessment I.md

 ### Q4: Exploit the application to obtain a shell and submit the contents of the flag.txt file on the Administrator desktop.
 #### A:

+Searching for a exploit for that version of Tomcat i found this page: https://tomcat.apache.org/security-9.html Here i found a cve that could work.